By Amanda Padgett on | No Comments

-In a previous post I explained what the catalog was - the compilation of all the images you have imported into Lightroom.
-Not only is the catalog file (.lrcat) your virtual picture library, but it is also all the organizational systems you have created such as keywords and collections, and it is all the edit steps you have taken for each and every picture you've ever edited in Lightroom (and is still in the catalog).
+In my previous post I explained what the Lightroom Catalog was - the compilation of all the images you have imported into Lightroom.
+This Lightroom catalog file (.lrcat) is not only your virtual picture library, but it is also all the organizational systems you have created such as keywords and collections, AND all the edit steps you have taken for each and every picture you have ever edited in Lightroom.
+That's a LOT of info!

-Many people are backing up their catalog - the file with .lrcat ending - as directed by Lightroom and moving on with their day.
-However, the back up set up within Lightroom makes a folder in your Pictures folder on your hard drive and stores the back ups there.
+Many people back up their catalog (the file with .lrcat ending) as directed by Lightroom and move on with their day.
+However, unless you make some adjustments, the default Lightroom back up will automatically make a folder within your Pictures folder on your hard drive to store the back ups.

-You may be thinking "They are doing what they should.
+You may be thinking "Lightroom is doing what it should and backing up the catalog properly.
 What is the problem, Amanda?"

-The default back up is on the internal hard drive.
-What happens if the hard drive fails?
+The big problem here is that the default back up is created on your internal hard drive and what happens if your hard drive fails?
 What happens if the laptop falls in a pool (that did happen to someone I know)?
-What is the good in backing up on the same device?
+What good is backing up on the same device?

-A back up (or a copy of it) needs to be stored somewhere other than on the same computer as your Lightroom.
-The creators of Lightroom have built in back-up options so that you can choose how often to back up and where the back up is stored.
-You choose what works best for you.
+The creators of Lightroom have built in several catalog backup options so you can choose how often to back up as well as where your back up is stored.
+You can choose what works best for you.

 Below shows copies of my Lightroom catalog in one of my Dropbox folders.
 (I don't use Lightroom on my Macbook Air very much, so there are not many back ups.)